3 Nights in Ljubljana

 Miss Photogenic

-With steep mountains crashing directly into blue and green sea of Adriatic, wild rivers rushing through narrow canyons, Montenegro is definitely a perfect location for taking stunning photographs.
-Historical architecture and flora and fauna also have some strong points to present photography wise, but the viewpoints of Kotor area are unmatched.
+With steep mountains crashing directly into the blue and green sea of Adriatic and wild rivers rushing through narrow canyons, Montenegro is definitely a perfect location for taking stunning photographs.
+Historical architecture, flora, and fauna also have some strong points to present photography-wise, but the viewpoints of the Kotor area are unmatched.
 Take a stroll on your own or join one of our photography tours for some unforgettable sights!

 Day 16